Eat to Avoid Pain

 Aim for meals and snacks that pair a protein with a complex carbohydrate (also called low-glycemic index carbohydrates), such as peanut butter on whole-grain bread.

 Certain substances in alcohol, such as tyramine and sulfites, are thought to trigger migraines.
 Because alcohol increases blood flow to the brain, the effects may be even more intense.
 Darker alchoholic beverages like red wine are more problematic than lighter colored beverages like white wine.
 If alcohol is a trigger for you, but you'd like to enjoy it on occasion, choose a beverage that doesn't trigger a migraine.

 Avoid Deli Meats

 Processed meats such as cold cuts often contain tyramine and food additives such as nitrites, which trigger migraines in some people.
-Headaches caused by food additives are usually felt on both sides of the head (in contrast to a classic migraine, which affects one side at a time).

 Processed meats include: